yogesh-chaturvedi/ShopNest/README.md

 - 🔐 User Authentication (JWT-based)
 - 🛍️ Product Listing with Categories and Sizes
-- 🔎 Search, Sorting, and Filtering
+- 🔎 Pagination, Search, Sorting, and Filtering
+- 💬 AI-powered Chatbot for Product-Related Queries
 - 🛒 Shopping Cart with Quantity Control
 - 📦 Order History and Status Tracking
 - 💳 Payments via Stripe and Cash on Delivery